One is accustomed to see on rainy sidewalks

 and the robins have no use for the stuffy houses.

-would return home, could lush, warm rainfall
+would just go home, would lush, warm rainfall

-bring un-abating joy to worms on sidewalks?
+bring e'er-abiding joy to worms on sidewalks?

 Who blames the women?
 They would fill the houses.